skr3178/reinforcement_learning/reinforce/readme.md

 Key elements of the Reinforce algo:

 1. Policy
-  Fundamentally a simply neural network that takes in the input state values and outputs the actions in      the form of logits
+  Fundamentally a simply neural network that takes in the input state values and outputs the actions in      the form of logits.
   This NN is trained with a loss function that improves the prediction of the Policy over time.

 2. Action selection